xuelinxuan/un_jour_api_comparer_s3/README.md

 <br>

 3) From project ideation, planning, development, testing, and deployment took me eight (4) working days because as a self-taught BI Developer, this was my second AWS Cloud Data Engineering project that is based on Airflow, EC2, S3, and Snowflake.
-   The project could have taken me two or three days of not that I spent a good deal of time fiddling with BigQuery and RedShift.
+   The project could have taken me two or three days if not that I spent a good deal of time fiddling with BigQuery and RedShift.

 #### Thank you for going through this project with me!